Protesters arrested outside Russian parliament

 Share via Email

-MOSCOW — Several people have been arrested during an impromptu rally outside the Russian parliament to protest a controversial plan to tear down Soviet-era low-rise apartment blocks.
+MOSCOW — Several people have been detained outside the Russian parliament at an impromptu protest against a controversial plan to tear down Soviet-era apartment blocks and relocate 1.6 million people.

-City Hall has insisted that the buildings are too dilapidated, but many residents see the plans as an encroachment on their
+The redevelopment project, arguably Russia's largest, has rattled many in Moscow who see the plans as an encroachment on their

-If the bill passes in the second reading on Thursday, the parliament will then only be able to adopt it or reject it, but not amend it.
+Several dozen were rallying outside the Duma on Wednesday morning, chanting "For shame!"
+Police snatched several people from the crowd and took them to a police van.